Top free ad blocker and popup blocker to get rid of annoying ads

 Under the Pop-ups and redirects and toggle the turn on or off switch

 Use Opera Mini as popup blocker

-If you do want to enable ads again, you can do so by tapping the ad button from settings in the lower right-hand corner.
-While the Mini moniker may imply that you’ll be missing some features, that isn’t the case at all.
-You can do the same things you can in Chrome or Firefox browsers as the pop-up blocking is a bonus, not its main draw.
+If you do want to enable ads again, you can do so by tapping a button from settings in the lower right-hand corner.
+You can do the same things in Chrome or Firefox browsers as the pop-up blocking is a bonus, not its main draw.

 How do I block ads on Android browser?

-Another option we didn’t discuss in our list of the best adblocker apps is Anti-Virus software.
+Another option we didn’t discuss in our list is Anti-Virus software.
 Many of the top providers feature a form of pop-up blocking or ad removal.
 You’ll have to dig deep to find one that does it for free although Kaspersky, Avast, and Outlook are a few solid options to consider if you want an all-in-one solution.

-Some of our picks in the Best Ad Blocker Apps list will only work on rooted devices, but we have included options to cover most users regardless of root.
+Some of our picks in this list will only work on rooted devices, but we have included options to cover most users regardless of root.
 That means you should be able to successfully block web-based ads in most cases although freemium games are a different story.

-Enjoy uninterrupted app features on Android with the top ad block apps mentioned above.
-Let us know what is your favorite ad blocker for android to stop ads or block pop-ups.
-For more top quality Android apps browse through our Best Android Apps section.
+Enjoy uninterrupted app features with the top ad block apps mentioned above.
+Let us know what is your favorite one to stop ads or block pop-ups.